Cabras Island & El Cañuelo – the Forgotten Fort

 Some Background

-Originally built of wood in the late 1500s, the fort of San Juan de la Cruz, better known today as El Cañuelo, burned to the ground in 1625.
+Originally built of wood in the late 1500s, the fort of San Juan de la Cruz (El Fortín San Juan de la Cruz), better known today as El Cañuelo, burned to the ground in 1625.
 Spain replaced it with a stone fort between 1630 and 1660.
 El Cañuelo was the smallest fort in the harbor defense system.
 Cannon fire from the fort helped El Morro’s forces protect the entrance to the San Juan bay by providing crossfire.

 Cabaras Island Today

-Here is the scoop as I see it — unless you really want to get pictures of El Morro and Old San Juan from across the bay, I think you can afford to miss this little island and fort.
+Here is the scoop as I see it — not the most exciting place but you can get pictures of El Morro and Old San Juan from across the bay.
+It is not a must see place but worth a short visit if you are in the area.

 Luckily (for us), Cabras Island is located just a few miles away from the Bacardi Rum Factory tour, so we stopped in there first.
 Then we headed to Cabras Island.
-All in all, it was not a bad day, just not what I had expected.
+All in all, it was not a bad way to spend a few hours.

-Though there is a little beach there, it’s not very nice — it was rocky and didn’t look that inviting.
+Though there is a little beach there, it’s not my favorite — it was rocky and didn’t look that inviting.
 Besides, there are "no swimming" signs posted around the island.
 There are picnic pavilions that you can reserve, but these are used mostly by locals.
 There is a snack bar and clean restrooms.
-There is also a nice boat ramp here.
+There is also a nice boat ramp here (fee to use).
 There are a number of local restaurants (mostly seafood) just outside of the park.
 We had a surprisingly good (though not what I would call inexpensive) lunch at one of them.

 The Details

-Parking at Cabras Island costs $4 for the day.
+Parking at Cabras Island and the beach costs $4 for the day.
+It is open Wednesday – Sunday from 8:30am – 5:00pm .

 From the San Juan area, take Route 22 west to exit 7a.
 That will put you onto Route 165 north.
 Follow Route 165 to Route 870 east.
 Take Route 870 (through the little town) to the end.